semrush/intergalactic/website/docs/data-display/chart-controls/chart-controls.md

 #### Data period / frequency

-Data period can be represented either by the [TabLine](/components/tab-line/) or by additional text with the `--gray-500` color.
+Data period can be represented either by the [TabLine](/components/tab-line/) or by additional text with the `--text-secondary` color.

 ![chart period](static/period-1.png)